Genicular artery embolization: Mechanism and procedure

 During the procedure, a catheter is inserted through a small puncture, typically in the femoral or radial artery, and advanced under fluoroscopic guidance to the arteries supplying the knee joint.
-Embolic agents (microspheres) are injected into the genicular arteries to block abnormal vessels and reduce inflammation.
-This interruption in blood flow helps decrease synovial hyperplasia and pain associated with chronic inflammation.
+Embolic agents (microspheres) are injected into the genicular arteries to block blood flow in small vessels, reducing reduce inflammation, synovial hyperplasia, and pain associated with chronic inflammation.

-GAE is usually conducted as an outpatient procedure under local anesthesia.
-The duration is between 1–2 hours.
+GAE is usually conducted as an outpatient procedure under local anesthesia, with duration between 1–2 hours.
 Patients can generally walk the same day and return to normal activities within 1–2 days.
-Post-procedural care involves monitoring for minor side effects such as skin discoloration or transient pain.
+Post-procedural care involves monitoring for minor side effects, such as skin discoloration or transient pain.

-Outcomes and risks
+Research and risks

-Clinical studies have demonstrated that GAE results in significant reductions in pain scores (e.g., VAS, WOMAC).
+Clinical studies have demonstrated that GAE results in significant reductions in pain scores (e.g., visual analogue scale or WOMAC).
 It can also lead to improved functional ability and quality of life, with high patient satisfaction.
+Early intervention with GAE improves clinical outcomes.
+By 12 months post-procedure, 78% and 92% of patients meet the clinical threshold for significant pain reduction by visual analog scale and total WOMAC score, respectively.
+Significant pain reductions may be sustained in patients for at least two years following a single GAE procedure.

-Although generally safe, the procedure carries risks, including: skin discoloration or bruising, temporary numbness or tingling, and rare instances of non-target embolization (where embolic material is inadvertently deposited in unintended vessels or organs).
+Although generally safe, the procedure carries risks, including skin discoloration or bruising, temporary numbness or tingling, and rare instances of non-target embolization (where embolic material is inadvertently deposited in unintended vessels or organs).
+Overall risks are very low and are comparable to other minimally invasive angiographic procedures such as hemorrhoidal artery embolization (HAE, or hemorrhoid embolization).

-Research and clinical trials

-Multiple studies have explored the efficacy of GAE.
-A pilot randomized study and subsequent case series report favorable outcomes in both short- and medium-term follow-up.